deng-ai-lab/soScope/README.md

 ## Result reproduce

 We provide Jupyter Notebooks (see `result reproduce`) for the result reproduction in our article.
-Results present in each figure and corresponding supplementary figure are recorded.
+Results present in each figure and corresponding supplementary figures are recorded.

 ## Copyright